Life moves quickly. It’s easy to get distracted. But that can be costly.

 Jan.
-1 — Many health insurance plans take effect
+1 — Many health insurance plans took effect

-If you recently enrolled in a new 2022 health insurance plan, or re-enrolled in the plan you had for 2021, your 2022 health insurance plan likely starts Jan.
+If you recently enrolled in a new 2023 health insurance plan, or re-enrolled in the plan you had for 2022, your 2023 health insurance plan likely started Jan.
 1.

 For example, this is the case for Medicare plans that seniors purchased anew or re-enrolled in during the latest fall open enrollment period.

-If your health insurance plan takes effect on Jan.
-1, make sure to put your new insurance card in your wallet.
+If your health insurance plan took effect on Jan.
+1, make sure you have put your new insurance card in your wallet.

 Jan.
-1 — Medicare Advantage open enrollment period starts
+1 — Medicare Advantage open enrollment period began

 As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has multiple annual enrollment periods.

 The main open enrollment period runs from Oct.
 15 through Dec.
 7, while the Medicare Advantage open enrollment period runs from Jan.
 1 to March 31.

 Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by the federal Medicare program.
 (The other type of Medicare, Original Medicare, is the traditional government-managed health care coverage.)

 During the current enrollment period, folks with Medicare Advantage plans (with or without prescription drug coverage) have the option to do one of the following: